 The school board retained the services of Ray and Associates, Inc. to coordinate its superintendent search.
 Ray and Associates met with the school board, key district personnel, community leaders, and conducted surveys and held various district meetings to determine the qualities and characteristics most desired in the new superintendent.

 During the search process, Ray and Associates, Inc. made over 794 contacts from 46 states.
 They received 59 completed applications.
 Individuals interviewed for the position were chosen based on the criteria developed by the district.

 The school board interviewed semi-finalists for the position on April 10, 2017.
 On April 21 and 22 the school board conducted interviews with the finalists.
 The school board is pleased with the objective process, the recruiting and vetting of candidates, and the attention afforded the search.

-View Dr. Katrise Perera’s Education Leadership Professional Bio
+View Dr. A. Katrise Perera’s Education Leadership Professional Bio